MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Set-SPWebApplication.md

 ```

 ### -AuthenticationMethod
-Use to set a Web application to classic Windows authentication.
+Use to set a web application to classic Windows authentication.
 The valid values are NTLM or Kerberos.

 ```yaml